rob-zimmerman/rob-zimmerman.github.io/_posts/2023-04-24-limits-normalized-sequences.md

 ...then what?
 What happens to these random variables in the pointwise limit?
 I remember asking myself this years ago when I first learned about discrete random variables, and, given the simplicity of the formulation, I was surprised when a search for an answer yielded nothing.

-Anyways, the answer I tweeted, "<i>you will waste a huge amount of time</i>," was perhaps somewhat unsatisfying.
+Anyway, the [answer](https://twitter.com/mr_roberts_z/status/1650471533293322240) I tweeted was perhaps somewhat unsatisfying.
 This post is an attempt to do a little better.

 Of course, the normalizing constant here is simply $\left(\sum_{k \in A} k \cdot p_{n-1,k} \right)^{-1} = \E[X_{n-1}]^{-1}$.
 So one way to look at this construction is to view the mass that $X_n$ places on $k$ as the corresponding (normalized) summand in the expectation of $X_{n-1}$.
 Observing that $p_{1,k} = \E[X_0]^{-1} \cdot k \cdot p_{0,k}$, we might suspect that this identity holds more generally provided that all moments exist,[^1] and in fact an easy induction argument shows this is true: